ryanpilar/okNBA/README.md

 ## 🔨  Improvements on the Application

 - a dynamic and responsive UI.
 Integrate a charts library.
-- categories are currently hardcoded and need to be updated as per leauges changing
+- categories are currently hardcoded and need to be updated as per leauges changing. you can find them hardcoded in espn_scrapper.py
 - finda an accurate singular data source.
 - currently, there is no dependency architecture